Currently Not Collectible Status

 Important note: Reasonable living expenses is the operative phrase here.
 If you present your financials incorrectly or have not fixed some disqualifying expenses prior to submitting financials to the IRS, you can find yourself making your situation worse rather than qualifiying for Currently not Collectible status.

-The taxes do not go away, however, unless you run the statute of limitations, and until then the IRS will still assess interest and penalties to your account, and may keep your refunds and apply them to your debt.
+The taxes do not go away, however, unless you run the statute of limitations, and until then the IRS will still assess interest and penalties to your account, and may keep your refunds and apply them to your liability.
 You’ll also continue to receive an annual bill from the IRS because that is required under the law.

 Before the IRS will place your account in CNC status, it may ask you to file any past due tax returns.
 If you request CNC status, the IRS may ask you to provide financial information, including your income and expenses, and whether you can sell any assets or get a loan.